Revisiting Instance-Optimal Cluster Recovery in the Labeled Stochastic Block Model: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we evaluate the proposed algorithm numerically.
-Our experiments are based on the code of \cite{wang2021optimal}, and we consider the three simple scenarios proposed in \cite{gao2017achieving} as well as one additional scenario.
-The focus of our comparison is on the IAC algorithm (Algorithm~\ref{alg:SP_new}) and the computationally light version of the penalized local maximum likelihood estimation (PLMLE) algorithm (Algorithm~3 in \cite{gao2017achieving}).
-We remark that this version of PLMLE has no performance guarantees but still requires $\Omega(n^2)$ floating-point operations.
-As shown in Section 4 of \cite{gao2017achieving}, PLMLE and its simplified version (Algorithm~3 in \cite{gao2017achieving}) have almost the same performance experimentally across all scenarios considered.
-We consider simple SBMs with $L=1$.
+In this section, we present numerical evaluations of the proposed algorithm.
+Our experiments are based on the code of \cite{wang2021optimal}, and we consider the three scenarios proposed in \cite{gao2017achieving}, as well as an additional scenario.
+The main focus of our comparison is the IAC algorithm (Algorithm~\ref{alg:SP_new}) and a computationally efficient version of the penalized local maximum likelihood estimation (PLMLE) algorithm (Algorithm~3 in \cite{gao2017achieving}).
+Note that this version of PLMLE does not have performance guarantees, but it still requires $\Omega(n^2)$ floating-point operations.
+As shown in Section~4 of \cite{gao2017achieving}, PLMLE and its simplified version (Algorithm~3) exhibit nearly identical performance in all considered scenarios.
+In all experiments, we consider simple SBMs with $L=1$.

 {\bf Model 1: Balanced Symmetric.} First, consider the SBM corresponding to the ``Balanced case'' in \cite{gao2017achieving}.
 Assume that $n= 2500$, $K=10$, and $L=1$.
 We fix the community size to be equal as $ \forall k \in [10], |\set{I}_k| = 250$.
 We set the observation probability as $ p(k, k, 1) = 0.48$ for all $k$ and $ p(i, k, 1) = 0.32$ for all $i \neq k$.